 - SSI Package deleted (

 We will come up with a proposal for event ID specification from the command line, and disseminate it to stakeholders for consensus, since other experiments have expressed a desire for similar features in the past and we would like to meet everyone's needs, if possible.
 Please consult with your representative (currently Ken Herner, we believe) to ensure your needs are represented as you would wish in this discussion.

-#9 Updated by Kyle Knoepfel 10 months ago
+#9 Updated by Kyle Knoepfel over 2 years ago

 - Status changed from Accepted to Resolved

 - % Done changed from 0 to 100

 -e|--estart is no longer a single number, but a valid

 EventID, which contains a triplet of numbers that corresponds to the run, subrun, and event numbers.
 For example, to start processing at run 12, subrun 3, event 16, the user would type:

 A legacy mode is permitted, where single integers can be specified corresponding to the event number in run 1, subrun 0: